 A café style chair really gives this breakfast nook a relaxed feel.
 This is definitely an area for breakfast or lunch and the chairs keep the look light and airy.
 This is also a beautifully feminine style which is pretty and uplifting.
 A great place to start the day.

-Large scale breakfast nook
+Large scale breakfast nooks

 This dining corner is large enough to seat 6 people comfortably but could also accommodate up to 8 people if necessary.
 As we have seen before, the combination of large upholstered bench seating and individual chairs ensures that the area is very flexible and it is this combination of seating which really brings the appeal to the breakfast nook.
 This large scale dining area offers room for family breakfasts, lunches and dinners and I also love that it is so light and airy – beautiful!

-The Formal Look
+The Formal Look Breakfast Nook

 There is no doubt that buttoned upholstery gives a formal touch to a bench seat.
 The beautiful kitchen and detailed, thoughtful finishes here, cries out for a well structured breakfast area.
 This is formal but still relaxed and suits the look of this room perfectly.